leblancfg/autocrop/README.md

 	  -o, --output, -p, --path
 				Folder where cropped images will be placed.
 				Default: current working directory
+		-r, --reject
+				Folder where images without detected faces will be placed.
+				Default: output directory
 	  -i, --input
 				Folder where images to crop are located.
 				Default: current working directory